select performances

 Call Me Ishmael: A Story of Exploitation, 2019

-Commissioned by Hudson Hall in honor of the 200th Anniversary of Herman Melville’s birth in New York
+Commissioned by Hudson Hall in honor of the 200th Anniversary of Herman Melville’s birth in New York.
+Performed at Second Ward Foundation.

 Limited Edition Broadsheet for Call Me Ishmael